-The stunning glacial landscapes of Maine’s lakes and mountain region beckon outdoor adventurers who love exploring the vast rocky terrain, swimming in alpine lakes and bagging peaks (ten of the state’s tallest mountains are found here).
+The stunning glacial landscapes of Maine’s Lakes and Mountains region beckon outdoor adventurers who love exploring the vast rocky terrain, swimming in alpine lakes and bagging peaks.
+Ten of the state’s tallest mountains are found in the region.
 Ale aficionados who like to chase their hikes with a cold beer will find plenty of breweries, too, thanks to Maine’s booming craft beer scene.

 1. Tumbledown Mountain | Tumbledown Brewing in Farmington

 Tumbledown Mountain’s alpine ponds, bald summits, and high cliffs offer the best in Maine hiking.
 Follow the steep, 4.4-mile Brook Trail to Tumbledown Pond—adding on a summit quest if your legs are feeling fresh.
 Stop for a swim and snack at the pond before continuing to Tumbledown Ridge Trail to bag the peak.
 Take in the stellar wilderness views from the top before returning to the base, or turn around and go back the way you came.

 After you’ve worked up a sweat, celebrate your summit with a craft brew that shares its name with the mountain you conquered, Tumbledown Red.
 The flagship beer of Tumbledown Brewing, this malty red is available on draft and in growlers for taking to go.
 For fully local flavor, try the 207 Pale Ale, made exclusively with Maine-grown hops and malt.
 Check out the brewery’s website for a list of where you can get yourself a growler to celebrate your next summit.

 2. Robert’s Farm Preserve | Norway Brewing Company in Norway